R3dF0x96/HuntTheCode/README.md

 # HuntTheCode
 Very Good!
 You have done well.
-Solve this puzzle for 3rd flag and you are good to go.
+Solve this puzzle for 2nd flag and you are good to go.
 Good Bye!
-HUNT THE CODE
+HUNT THE CODE.